rails/rails/guides/source/active_support_core_extensions.md

 When `:instance_reader` is `false`, the instance predicate returns a `NoMethodError` just like the reader method.

+If you do not want the instance predicate,  pass `instance_predicate: false` and it will not be defined.

 NOTE: Defined in `active_support/core_ext/class/attribute.rb`

 #### `cattr_reader`, `cattr_writer`, and `cattr_accessor`